 The most rewarding aspects of running the Masterclass are feeling the energy in the room, observing how engaged participants are in each exercise and watching the progress they make from the moment they arrive to when they summarize their insights.

 Over the years and iterations, I believe we have transformed the Masterclasses into an engaging experience that gives participants a practical innovation toolbox and the ability to apply it when they return home.

-Get hands-on and level up your innovation skills by joining Alex Osterwalder and the Strategyzer team at one of our global Masterclasses.
+Get hands-on and level up your innovation skills by joining Alex Osterwalder and the Strategyzer team at one of our virtual Masterclasses.